If your company is declared bankrupt, it depends on the legal form of your company whether you have to use your own money to pay off the debts.

-- If your business operates under a business structure that does not constitute a legal entity, like a sole proprietor or a partnership, you as director are personally liable for your company debts.
+- If your business is not a legal entity, like a sole proprietor or a general partnership, you as director are personally liable for your company debts.
 Both your company assets and your private capital will be used for paying off your debts.

-- If your company operates under a business structure that does constitute a legal entity, such as a private limited company, you are usually not personally liable for the company debts.
+- If your company is a legal entity, such as a private limited company, you are usually not personally liable for the company debts.
 The company assets and your private capital are separate.

 - private limited company (bv)

 - association (vereniging)

 Association with limited jurisdiction

 Are you a director of an association with limited legal capacity?
 If the association is not registered in the Dutch Business Register, you are liable with your private assets for the debts of the association.
 Is the association registered with the Netherlands Chamber of Commerce, KVK?
 Then you are liable in addition to the association if it is clear that the association does not comply with the made agreements.

 Liability members cooperativeWhether or not the members of a cooperative are liable depends on the form you chose at incorporation: